ShubhamKashyap543/Scraping-Job-vacancies-using-selenium/README.md

 **Overview :**
 This Repository gives basic tutorial about how to do webscraping in selenium by Scraping job vacancies from **indeed.com **.
-This repository shows ways to interact with website's different elements such as dropdowns, search-box, paginations etc.
+This repository shows ways to interact with website's different elements such as search-box, paginations etc.

 **Requirements :**